 The prize is presented at the SCWH banquet at the Southern Historical Association annual meeting, where the winner delivers a formal address that will be published in a subsequent issue of the Journal of the Civil War Era.

-The Watson Brown Book Award jury consisted of Gary W. Gallagher, John L. Nau III Professor of History, University of Virginia; Lorien Foote, Professor, Texas A&M University; James Marten, Professor and Chair, Marquette University; and Tad Brown, President of the Watson-Brown Foundation, Inc. Tad Brown will present the award to Hess at the Tom Watson Brown Book Award dinner, which will be held on Thursday, November 3 at the annual meeting of the Southern Historical Association in St. Pete Beach, Florida.
+The Watson Brown Book Award jury consisted of Lesley Gordon, Charles G. Summersell Chair in Southern History, University of Alabama; John David Smith, Charles H. Stone Distinguished Professor of American History, The University of North Carolina at Charlotte; Joan Waugh, Professor & Vice Chair for Academic Personnel, University of California, Los Angeles; and Tad Brown, President of the Watson-Brown Foundation, Inc. Tad Brown will present the award to Dr. Phillips at the Tom Watson Brown Book Award dinner, which will be held on November 10 at the Southern Historical Association’s annual meeting in Dallas, Texas.

 All genres of scholarship on the causes, conduct, and effects, broadly defined, of the Civil War are eligible.
 This includes, but is not exclusive to, monographs, synthetic works presenting original interpretations, and biographies.
 Works of fiction, poetry, and textbooks will not be considered.
 Jurors will consider nominated works’ scholarly and literary merit as well as the extent to which they make original contributions to our understanding of the period.